opencadc/doi/doi/README.md

 **For Alternative DOI Settings ONLY**
 ```
-# Reviewer Group URI
+# Publisher Group URI
-ca.nrc.cadc.doi.reviewerGroupURI = {Reviewer Group URI}
+ca.nrc.cadc.doi.publisherGroupURI = {Publisher Group URI}

 # self Publish
 ca.nrc.cadc.doi.selfPublish = {true|false}
 ```

-_reviewerGroupURI_ is the URI to the reviewer group which gives permission to Approve or Reject DOIs to the user associated with this group.
+_publisherGroupURI_ is the URI to the group which gives permission to Approve/Publish or Reject DOIs to the user associated with this group.

 _selfPublish_ is to give permission to Mint DOIs.
 If set to true, only DOI Owner can Mint his DOI.
-If set to false, only a user from reviewer group can Mint all the DOIs.
+If set to false, only a user from publisher group can Mint all the DOIs.

-#### Note: If `reviewerGroupURI` is configured, `selfPublish` has to be configured 'false'.
+#### Note: If `publisherGroupURI` is configured, `selfPublish` has to be configured 'false'.

 **For developer testing only:**
 ```